andrewdownie/local_dev_settings/frequently-used-hotkeys.md

 ## Windows
 - winKey + num to jump to corresponding app on the taskbar

-## Custom mouse macros
-- change scroll wheel left to Ctrl+Windows+Left (move one virtual desktop to the left)
-- change scroll wheel right to Ctrl+Windows+Right (move one virtual desktop to the left)
-- change DPI button to Windows+Tab (Virtual Desktop taskview)

 ## Postman
 - Ctrl + enter to send current request